GSA/data.gov/.github/ISSUE_TEMPLATE/feature.md

 - [benefit B]

 ## Measurements/metrics
-- [description of a thing that can be monitored or tested to meansure and validate when the outcome has been achieved]
+- [description of a thing that can be monitored or tested to measure and validate when the outcome has been achieved]